Our popular articles on low doc loans

 - What is a low doc loan?: Find out the basics of borrowing money without proving your income.

 - No BAS low doc loans: Many lenders now require BAS statements to prove your income but there are lenders out there that don’t have this requirement!
 Find out which lenders can help.

 - Home loans with no payslips: Many people have PAYG (pay as you go) jobs but cannot prove their income with payslips.
 There are alternatives to a standard loan that allow you to borrow without evidence of your income.

 - Low doc refinance: Are you stuck on a high rate low doc loan?
-Although many lenders will not approve refinance, there are still some that are willing to consider these applications.
+Although many lenders will not approve refinance, some are still willing to consider these applications.

-- Low Doc Calculator: Do you qualify for a low documentation home loan?
+- Low Doc Home Loan Calculator: Do you qualify for a low documentation home loan?
 This calculator will tell you!

-You can get almost all of the normal home loan features with your low doc loan:
+You can get almost all of the standard home loan features with your low doc loan:

 - Interest only.

 The following are generally not available with a low doc mortgage: